chko0/bluewave-cafe/README.md

 ## 📜 License

-© 2025 chko0.
+© 2025 Chadi Kouzayha.
 All rights reserved.
 This project is for demonstration and portfolio purposes.
 Redistribution or commercial use without permission is prohibited.

 ---